Homosclerophorida: Description

-These sponges are massive or encrusting in form and have a very simple structure with very little variation in spicule form (all spicules tend to be very small).
+These sponges have a great variability of forms so the following description is their general organization and shared features.
+They are massive abd encrusting in form and have a very simple structure with very little variation in spicule form (all spicules tend to be very small).
 Reproduction is viviparous and the larva is an oval form known as an amphiblastula.
 This form is usual in calcareous sponges but is less common in other sponges.
+The skeletal has a peculiar type of tetractines spicule called calthrops that are distinguishable from those of Demospongiae and their derivatives.
+This can be done because of their small size, ramification or reduction of one to all four actines and by the presence of an amorphous axial filament.
+They are also characterized by an aquiferous system that has either a sylleibid-like or leuconoid type organization with either a eurypylous, diplodal or aphodal choanocyte chambers.